Animal cafe: Hedgehog café

 In 2016, a hedgehog café was opened in Tokyo for the first time in the world.
 Because of the strangeness, many foreigners have visited the café.
 At the same time, some people criticize this café from a viewpoint of animal protection.

 Sheep café

 There is a sheep café in South Korea which is established in 2011.
 This café is the first sheep café in the world which has two sheep named Sugar and Honey.
 It is allowed to feed them some food.
 People can watch the sheep as they enjoy their meal.
-However, the sheep don't stay at the café during the summer season due to weather issues.
+However, the sheep do not stay at the café during the summer season due to weather issues.

 Rabbit café

 A rabbit café is located in Japan.
 Most rabbits are not wandering around like other cats and dogs at cafés but they are often kept in their cages.
 However, this café sometimes provides a chance to walk around a nearby place with rabbits.
-A rabbit café by the name of "Bunny Cafe" exists in Kraków, Poland.
+A rabbit café by the name of "Bunny café" exists in Kraków, Poland.